Sayani07/Sayani-web/content/authors/admin/_index.md

 - Visitors
 ---

 Hello, folks!
 Welcome to my home page.
 I am doing PhD at the [Econometrics and Business Statistics Department](https://www.monash.edu/business/econometrics-and-business-statistics/) of [Monash University](https://www.monash.edu/) under the supervision of [Rob J Hyndman](https://robjhyndman.com/) and [Di Cook](http://www.dicook.org/).
-My dissertation focuses on building visualization and statistical tools for analyzing spatially distributed big time series data.
+My dissertation focuses on building visualization and statistical tools for analyzing probability distributions of large time series data.

 I'm passionate about putting to use statistics to solve real world problems and I almost always use R to do that.